 As a patient, you have these Rights and Responsibilities.
 If you have any questions about these rights and responsibilities, please call Patient Experience.

 - Access care.
 You are able to receive care when medically necessary no matter your age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, education, job, sex, sexual orientation and gender identity or expression.

 - Access your medical records.
-You can request a review of your medical record and a change to your medical records, if needed.
+You can request a review of your medical records and a change to your medical records, if needed.

 - Confidentiality.
 Your medical records and any discussions or decisions about your care will be kept private.

 - Continuity of care and discharge information.
-You have the right to receive information if you are being transferred to another doctor, unit or facility before the transfer.
+You have the right to receive information before the transfer if you are being transferred to another doctor, unit or facility.
 You also have the right to written discharge information from your care team about your follow-up care.